andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 Developers using Continuous Integration need to get used to the idea of reaching frequent integration points with a partially built feature. <mark>They need to consider how to do this without exposing a partially built feature in the running system.</mark>

 - Hiding a partially built feature by hooking up a [Keystone Interface](https://martinfowler.com/bliki/KeystoneInterface.html) last is often an effective technique.
-- If there's no way to easily hide the partial feature, we can use [feature flags](https://martinfowler.com/articles/feature-toggles.html) (or feature toggles).
+- If there's no way to easily hide the partial feature, we can use [Feature flags](Feature-flags.md) (or feature toggles).
 As well as hiding a partially built feature, such flags also allow the feature to be selectively revealed to a subset of users - often handy for a slow roll-out of a new feature.

 Those who use Continuous Integration need [Self Testing Code](https://martinfowler.com/bliki/SelfTestingCode.html), so that there's confidence that having partially built features in mainline doesn't increase the chance of bugs.
 With this approach, developers write tests for the partially built features as they are writing that feature code and commit both feature code and tests into mainline together (perhaps using [Test Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html)).